n-grubb/noahgrubb.com/src/site/projects/edgeworx.md

 ---
 title: Edgeworx & ioFog
 slug: edgeworx
-description: Developed a top-of-the-line brochure site on a custom CMS and a documentation resource built on Gatsby.
+description: A top-of-the-line brochure site on a custom CMS and a documentation resource built on Gatsby.
 ---

 <figure class="feature">